MinhLeDinh-HCMUT/Factory-IO-assembler-PLC-FX3U/README.md

 - The number of completed products is kept track by a 7-segment display located next to the assembler.
 - Emergency stop button for immediate stop and safety.
 ## How to run
 - Add the .factoryio file to "My scene" folder, which is usually located at "C:\Users\...\Documents\Factory IO\My Scenes".
-If you wish to make your own assembler model, you can set up like the provided schematic.
+If you wish to make your own assembler model, set it up like the provided schematic.
 - Open the scene in Factory IO.
 - Run the GX Works2 project and MX OPC Configurator at the same time.
+Make sure that the connectivity status in MX OPC is "good".
 - Connect the sensors and the actuators in driver tab in Factory IO same as the provided image so that the assembler can work properly.
 - In the configuration tab, select OPC client DA/UA, with OPC server is Mitsubishi.MXOPC.6 so that GX Works can be connected to Factory IO.
 - Run the simulation and see the result!